ozgesen/CreditModule/README.md

-Status = Initial commit send , unit tests and postman collections will be updated.
+Status = Initial commit sent , unit tests and postman collections will be updated.

 # CreditModule
 Credi and Payment Module